Walter The Farting Dog is an example of a book that took a long time to find a publisher.

 The children take Walter to the vet, but that doesn’t help.
 They try all sorts of different diets, but still nothing works.

-The battle comes one night when two burglars break in.
+The big struggle comes one night when two burglars break in.
 Walter has just eaten a big bag of food and is able to release a poisonous gas which renders the burglars weak and drives them out of the house with nothing.
 Outside, the burglars just happen to be apprehended by a police officer.

 The whole family, plus Walter, learn that his farts come in useful after all.
 His annoying difference is accepted.
 We’re given big clues about the message of this book right at the beginning when we see this dedication: